 "The church and my faith, in general, is behind all the music that I make, and I think that is something that people feel.
 And it's a good thing.
 No matter what you believe, to connect your creativity and connect your purpose to something bigger than yourself, to something that's bigger than what is good for only you and yours.
 My faith was instilled in me from an early age and staying close with God and staying close with him through my work is something that's always been a priority."

 "Every day, I'm just trying to walk the path the way that the spirit leads me.
 My faith is really the thing that helps me to stay grounded and take one day at a time.
 And when you do that, everything falls into place the way it needs to.
 As long as you are connected to the source.
 And for me, that's God through my faith as a Christian, it's connected to that source.
-I think everybody—when they're walking right and they're doing the right thing in their life, they feel connected to that source.
-And that's what I'm always seeking to do in terms of my daily walk."
+I think everybody—when they're walking right and they're doing the right thing in their life, they feel connected to that source."

 Visit our Podcast Primer for information on how to download and listen to a podcast.